Caramelized Onion Dip

 - Great make ahead recipe.
 This makes for a great make-ahead recipe, setting aside in the fridge for up to 3 days, perfect for party entertaining and easy holiday planning.

-which onions are best for caramelized onions
+which onions are best for caramelized onions?

 pro tip